Holdgate

 The village is laid on top of a small hill which rises to 169 m above sea level.
 Its parish church is Holy Trinity.
 There are remnants of the medieval Holdgate Castle.
 Holdgate was once (in medieval times) a more populous place than today.

-Holdgate was a civil parish until 1967.
+On 1 April 1967 the parish was abolished and merged with Tugford and Munslow.
 Bouldon was, until 1884, a detached part of Holdgate parish.

 A mile (1.6 km) to the northeast is the village of Stanton Long.
 Between the two villages, but within the former Holdgate parish (now in the Abdon and Heath parish) is the hamlet of Brookhampton.